 The lawsuits discussed above are each in preliminary stages.
 No reserves have been established for those matters because the Company believes they are either not estimable or not probable.
-Charter intends to vigorously defend the lawsuits.
+Charter has advised the Company that it intends to vigorously defend the lawsuits.

-In August 2002, Charter became aware of a grand jury investigation being conducted by the United States Attorney's Office for the Eastern District of Missouri into certain of its accounting and reporting practices, focusing on how Charter reported customer numbers and its reporting of amounts received from digital settop terminal suppliers for advertising.
+In August 2002, Charter became aware of a grand jury investigation being conducted by the United States Attorney's Office for the Eastern District of Missouri into certain of its accounting and reporting practices, focusing on how Charter reported customer numbers and its reporting of amounts received from digital set-top terminal suppliers for advertising.
 The U.S. Attorney's Office has publicly stated that Charter is not currently a target of the investigation.
 Charter has also been advised by the U.S. Attorney's Office that no member of its board of directors, including its Chief Executive Officer, is a target of the investigation.
 On July 24, 2003, a federal grand jury charged four former officers of Charter with conspiracy and mail and wire fraud, alleging improper accounting and reporting practices focusing on revenue from digital set-top terminal suppliers and inflated subscriber account numbers.
 On July 25, 2003, one of the former officers who was indicted entered a guilty plea.
-Charter is fully cooperating with the investigation.
+Charter has advised the Company that it is fully cooperating with the investigation.

-On November 4, 2002, Charter received an informal, non-public inquiry from the Staff of the Securities and Exchange Commission (SEC).
+On November 4, 2002, Charter received an informal, non-public inquiry from the Staff of the Securities and $\,$

+Exchange Commission (SEC).
 The SEC has subsequently issued a formal order of investigation dated January 23, 2003, and subsequent document and testimony subpoenas.
 The investigation and subpoenas generally concern Charter's prior reports with respect to its determination of the number of customers, and various of its other accounting policies and practices including its capitalization of certain expenses and dealings with certain vendors, including programmers and digital set-top terminal suppliers.
-Charter is fully cooperating with the SEC Staff.
+Charter has advised the Company that it is fully cooperating with the SEC Staff.

-Charter is unable to predict the outcome of the lawsuits and the government investigations described above.
-An unfavorable outcome in the lawsuits or the government investigations described above could have a material adverse effect on Charter's results of operations and financial condition.
+Charter has advised us that they are unable to predict the outcome of the lawsuits and the government investigations described above.
+An unfavorable outcome in the lawsuits or the government investigations described above could have a material adverse effect on Charter's and the Company's results of operations and financial condition.